 - Not once did a driver dispute a fare or ask for more money when we arrived.
 They never tried to go a longer route or take us to the wrong place.

 So, that’s everything you need to know about Chennai transport (we hope).
-But if you have more questions about getting around Chennai, let us know or comment below!
+But if you have more questions about using Chennai transport, or using an auto rickshaw in Chennai, let us know or comment below!

 ♥ Happy mindful adventures, Jane & Stephen

 It’s easy to help us keep this blog going!
 Some of the links in this post are our personal affiliate links.
 If you book or buy something using one of the links in this post we’ll earn a small fee at no extra cost to you.
 Of course we would never recommend anything we didn’t 100% believe in!
 Huge thanks in advance! –S&J